 - Do your homework.
 If it’s a medication, go to the ProPublica Dollars for Docs search tool and see if the provider is getting payments from the drug company.
 In general, be aware of doctors’ prescribing patterns for ordering medications.

 - Is there a generic or an older-generation drug that works as well, or nearly as well?
 Sometimes new drugs bring lots of hope, but older generations or generics are as good, or almost as good.
+Is the insurer rejecting an injectable drug in favor of a pill version of the same drug, or vice versa?
+We’ve heard about this too.

 - Is there a patient group online?
 Many conditions and illnesses have a nonprofit foundation attached to them that has information on its website — Susan G. Komen for breast cancer, the Leukemia and Lymphoma Society and so on.
 There might even be a Patient Assistance Plan billboarded on the site — after all, many of these nonprofit foundations get a lot of Big Pharma money.